stwrtrio/movie-festival/README.md

 - MySQL: The API uses MySQL to store movie, genre, artist, and view data.
 - SQL Mock: Used for unit testing repository functions with mocked database calls.
 - Testify: Testing framework to assert expected behavior during tests.
+- GoMock: For mocking the repository in unit tests.
 - Redis: Used for caching frequently accessed data.
+- JWT: Tokens are securely signed using a secret key to prevent tampering.

 ## API Endpoints